Explore the Legendary Les Grands Goulets: a French balcony road

-Built between 1844 and 1851, Les Grands-Goulets is the name of a legendary road located in the Drôme department in the Auvergne-Rhône-Alpes region in France.
+Built between 1844 and 1851, Les Grands Goulets is the name of a legendary road located in the Drôme department in the Auvergne-Rhône-Alpes region of France.
 The road was closed to vehicles and pedestrian in 2005.
 Vertigo guaranteed.
 It’s one of the French balcony roads.

 How long is Les Grands Goulets road?